khadija20001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -5-execute is a script that give the permission to execute the owner hello .

 -6-multiple_permissions is a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.

+-7-everybody is a script that give the execute permission tothe owner,group owner and others.